 - Do not deposit or stockpile construction waste on public roads or Government land.

-Ensure written permission from all land owners and EPD’s acknowledgement have been obtained if construction waste is to be transported to a private lot
+Ensure written permission from all land owners and EPD’s acknowledgement on the notification form have been obtained if construction waste is to be transported to a private lot

 Never dispose of any waste on a private lot without the permission from any owner or lawful occupier of the lot.
 If the total deposition area of construction waste on private lot exceeds 20 m2 (regardless of who deposited the waste), you should ensure that: